heyjochen/Art-Postcards/README.md

 I am focusing on how to fetch data from The Chicago Art Institue's API and develop my skills in Object Oriented Programming.

 ## Lessons Learned:
-As the API of the Chicago Art Instute paginates requests after 10 entries and the Artwork ID's are not consecutive, I was not able to generate a random ID easily.
-My workaround was to make use of their offline data dump, manipulating the provided JSON file and extracting all of the ID's.
-From there I could map the ID's easily into an array and create a random number for the length of the Array, which corresponds to an ID.
-Using that ID, I was then able to fetch data from their API.
+As the API of the Chicago Art Instute paginates requests after 10 entries and the Artwork ID's are not consecutive, API users are not able to generate a random ID easily.
+My workaround was to make use of AIC's offline data dump, manipulating the provided JSON file and extracting all of the ID's.
+From there I mapped the ID's into an array and created a random number for the length of the Array, which corresponds to an ID.
+Using that ID, I created a fetch request to get data from their API.

 ## More Projects